mat373/mat373/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-<h4 align="center">I am a Computer Science student.
+<p>I am a Computer Science student.
 I would like to gain my first Professional experience in the IT.
-I am looking for internship and professional development opportunities as a junior programmer.</h4>
+I am looking for internship and professional development opportunities as a junior programmer.<p>

 - 🌱 I’m currently learning **still Spring ;) and Python**